Ayiwoma/SQL-Project/QA.md

-4. Combined multiple tables to get results for the column full_visitor_id
+4. I decided to combined multiple tables to get results for the column full_visitor_id, to show the relationship between both tables and even though the data is in separate tables, there is obviouslt a relatiionship between them, which can be used to generate information and create a relationship.

  SQL Queries
  SELECT DISTINCT al.full_visitor_id